deoxys94/solus-docs/docs/user/software/web/obs.md

 # Open Broadcaster Software (OBS)

-This article covers the installation of OBS Studio as well as the use of third-party plugins.

 ## Installation

-To install OBS Studio, either open up the Software Center and type `obs-studio` into the Search section or run the following command:
+Install OBS studio using the software center or by executing the following command:

 ```bash
 sudo eopkg install obs-studio